BartoszTanski/BlogReactJS/README.md

-# React/NextJS project - frontend for https://github.com/BartoszTanski/BlogSB project - deployed on azure
+## React/NextJS project - frontend for https://github.com/BartoszTanski/BlogSB project
+* deployed on azure (not by github actions)

 ### Application enables CRUD operations on posts and comments.
 Backend is connected to MongoDB database (Azure Cosmos DB).